WordPoints/dev-lib/README.md

 ### Other

-If your project is not a module, or it is using a different path to the dev-lib, you will need to first configure the dev-lib by creating a `.wordpoints-dev-lib-config.sh` file in the root of your project.
+If your project is not an extension, or it is using a different path to the dev-lib, you will need to first configure the dev-lib by creating a `.wordpoints-dev-lib-config.sh` file in the root of your project.
 In it, you can define the project type and/or dev-lib path using the `$WORDPOINTS_PROJECT_TYPE` and  `$DEV_LIB_PATH` variables,